In Person option

 Our new in person option offers you the best of both worlds: online learning before and after an intensive five-day residential school.

 Your preparation includes a mix of webinars and individual Zoom coaching.
 We then take you to a beautiful residential venue for five days, so you can focus with no distractions.
-Throughout you’ll be in a small group of five, led by a leading UK expert.
+Throughout you’ll be in a small group, led by a leading UK expert.
 When you leave your personal coach makes sure that you are clear on the key issues to address and that you have a strong implementation plan.
 Like our other options every school is different: designed around you and your fellow participants.
 Our team constantly updates the content to include the latest ideas and trends- you’ll leave ahead of the curve.

 The In Person option offers a mix of high-quality online and in-person insight from the expert team, a wide range of learning opportunities, and the focus on practical application to your situation.
 Imagine what you can achieve with preparation, five days of solid focused thinking and planning, post programme coaching and then three months of support.

 The next in person option is available in March 2023, with the residential element March 20th-24th.
 Click here to secure your place.
 Not sure?
 Reserve your no-commitment provisional place to be at the front of the queue for any programme.

 Remember you can also to book our In Person Plus option with an optional onsite consultancy day.

 If you want day by day detail of what we cover and the range of learning opportunities we cover in the In Person programme you can download a detailed PDF timetable.

 Before the school you’ll have a one-to-one coaching session to establish your aims and interests.
 Your coach may well be one of the residential tutors.
 Following the school your coach check in with you to develop your plan and identify the issues you need to tackle.

 - Focus to create that all important strategy, mixing online preparation and no-distraction onsite work.

 - Easy contact with the programme leaders for questions and answers.